Christopher Fulton, Ph.D

 In addition to his therapy work, Dr. Fulton has authored a chapter in a book on gangs and has presented seminars on childhood problems and other psychological topics to schools, national organizations and educational specialists.
 As a professor at Santa Monica College, he taught courses in Child Development and Psychology for over 7 years.
 Dr. Fulton is currently in association with several other mental health professionals and he has developed a private practice that offers a variety of psychological services.

 Among his most frequent areas of concentration is divorce, for which Dr. Fulton offers therapy for all involved: individual therapy for the children; conjoint therapy with a child and parent; and co-parent training for divorced parents.
-Recognized as an expert witness in both Dependency Court and Family Law Court, Dr. Fulton has experience testifying on behalf of his patients.
+Recognized as an expert witness in both Dependency Court and Family Law Court, Dr. Fulton has assisted many families through the many challenges divorce poses to children.
 With respect to adults, he treats issues related to anxiety, depression, obsessive-compulsiveness, phobias, relationship problems and stress.
 Dr. Fulton also assists couples in resolving communication, intimacy, parenting and other issues leading to marital dissatisfaction.

 Utilizing research-supported methods in treatment, Dr. Fulton's approach to therapy involves a combination of cognitive-behavioral, family systems and interpersonal interventions.
 When working with adults, Dr. Fulton's style is candid, compassionate and focused.
 He is able to quickly assess the issues at hand and derive strategies to overcome them.
 In his work with children, Dr. Fulton involves parents and assists them in developing appropriate responses to their children, since he believes that ultimately the parent will make the most significant impact on the child.
 Dr. Fulton helps parents establish appropriate boundaries, communication and methods of discipline in order to increase positive relationships with their children.